manveru/ramaze/README.md

 There are some examples for your instant pleasure inside the examples-directory in the Ramaze-distribution.
-To start up an example, you can use the Ramaze binary located in bin/ramaze for example:
+You can start up an example just as you usually would any other ruby program:

-  $ ramaze examples/hello.rb
+  $ ruby examples/hello.rb

 Or:

-  $ cd examples/blog
+  $ cd examples/app/blog
-  $ ramaze
+  $ ruby start.rb

-Since ramaze uses the start.rb by default if you don't pass anything else.

 For more information about the usage of ramaze try:

   $ ramaze --help